 You have a couple of options when applying.
 If you have looked through our site and are ready to apply for a position, you can use our online application (preferred) or print an application and fill it out.

 - Online Application: This is the preferred method for program staff (cabin counselor, activity staff).
 It allows you to add your information easily online at your own pace.
 You will create a login so that you can come back to finish your work if needed.

 When filling out the application, be sure to make it as complete as possible paying particular attention to references.
-Please make references previous employers, teachers, coaches, etc. Do not use friends or family members.
+Please choose references that are previous employers, teachers, coaches, etc. Do not use friends or family members.
 Please try to attach a picture if you have one.

 Once we receive the application, we will be in touch!